 or track anything you do with this application.

-Each time that the FBDK starts up, you will see a notice
+Each time that the FBDK starts up, a small progress window

-After you click the Yes box, the main editor window
+After you click the Yes box, the progress window will

-will start up and you can use the FBDK by following the instructions
+You can then use the FBDK by following the instructions in